analogdevicesinc/msdk/Examples/MAX32665/Bluetooth/Bootloader/README.md

 is identified, the Bootloader will boot the exiting image in the main flash space.

 __0x10000000__: Bootloader
-__0x10004000__: Main flash space
+__0x10008000__: Main flash space
 __0x10080000__: Update flash space

 ## Setup

-This Bootloader application needs to be loaded to the first two flash pages.
+This Bootloader application needs to be loaded at the beginning of Flash.
 The main application will run on top of this application.
 The linker file for the main application must coincide with the memory sections defined in this application.
 The main application is responsible for updating the update flash space.